TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Let us consider our example with $\kappa=0.025$ m$^2$/s and $u=1$ m/s and we choose $\Delta x = 0.1$ m, so that $P_{\Delta} = 4$.
 The following figure depicts the obtained numerical solution that clearly shows wiggles $-$ the solution oscillates around the boundary layer.
-In this case, as we can see, $P_{\Delta} > 2$ which implies that the current amount of physical diffusion is not sufficient to prevent wiggles.
+In this case, $P_{\Delta} > 2$ which implies that the current amount of physical diffusion is not sufficient to prevent wiggles.

 ```{figure} https://files.mude.citg.tudelft.nl/cvcentral.png
 ---